Unit VII. Presence

 A variation of this is witnessing.
 We can witness without feeling

-us, we notice it and let it go.
-If nothing is happening as in the condition
+into us, we notice it and let it go.
+If nothing is happening as in

-of contemplation or samadhi, we can still be awake.
-A distinction
+the condition of contemplation or samadhi, we can still be awake.

-can be made between sleep and samadhi.
-I am tempted to suggest that
+A distinction can be made between sleep and samadhi.
+I am tempted

-awareness may be on the borderline between consciousness and unconsciousness.
+to suggest that awareness may be on the borderline between consciousness

 Norbu (1996) says that “In order to give results, awareness must always